daleroberts/tv/README.md

   * `-srcwin xoff yoff xsize ysize` to view a subset of the image,
   * `-r` to specify the subsampling algorithm (`nearest`, `bilinear`, `cubic`, `cubicspline`, `lanczos`, `average`, `mode`).

+It is completely implemented in Python 3 using Numpy and GDAL 2.0.

 My rendering approach is different from other tools such as [hiptext](https://github.com/jart/hiptext) as I use more unicode characters and [true color](https://gist.github.com/XVilka/8346728).
 This means that you get amazingly better results as long as your terminal and font supports it.

 Here is a comparison between **hiptext** (left) and **tv** (right) using their [benchmark image](https://github.com/jart/hiptext/blob/master/obama.jpg) of Barack Obama.